Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

   outside the base transaction-set hash, not permission for additional local shortcut gates.
 Removing it entirely would require making the fallback/accept decision itself an agreed consensus object.

-## Open design question (tracked, not yet decided)

-- **Conflict-path no-veto (INV-4 boundary):** Export already accepts a quorum-aligned sidecar on its conflict path without full observation; entropy currently keeps full observation there as the conservative choice.
-Whether entropy can safely match Export is a *measured* question (CSF test: withholding × equivocation × timing), not an argued one.
-Until that test says otherwise, the conservative INV-4 stands.